Elsewhere on this site, we talk about using and me correctly. This article addresses the appropriate use of myself and other reflexive pronouns.

 • Sentence 1 is wrong because the subject—boss—is not the same person as myself.
 (It is worth pointing out, too, that the correct pronoun in sentence 1 should be me, not I, because the preposition to requires an object, not a subject.)

-Many people use myself when they aren’t sure whether to use I or me.
-(Go here for an article on that subject.)
+Since many people use myself when they aren’t sure whether to use I or me, readers may find it helpful to read our article on that subject.